capsule-console/capsule.d/docs/directives.md

 When used in an initialized section, the _fill_ value indicates what value bytes should be if bytes must be inserted in order to align the following data on the correct boundary.
+When used in an uninitialized, the _fill_ value must be zero.

 Sections are aligned to a word boundary by default, when they contain no align directives.